Johann Tetzel

 Johann Tetzel (c.
 1465 – 11 August 1519) was a German Dominican friar and preacher.
 He was appointed Inquisitor for Poland and Saxony, later becoming the Grand Commissioner for indulgences in Germany.
 Tetzel was known for granting indulgences on behalf of the Catholic Church in exchange for tithes to the Church.
 Indulgences grant a degree of expiation of the punishments of purgatory due to sin.
-However, the misuse of indulgences within the Church largely contributed to Martin Luther writing his Ninety-five Theses.
+However, the misuse of indulgences within the Church largely contributed to Martin Luther writing his Ninety-five Theses, which would lead to the formation of the Lutheran branch of Protestantism.
 The main usage of the indulgences by Tetzel was to help fund and build the new St. Peter's Basilica in Rome.

 Life

 Tetzel was born in Pirna, Saxony, and studied theology and philosophy at Leipzig University.
 He entered the Dominican order in 1489, became a famous preacher, and was in 1502 commissioned by Cardinal Giovanni de' Medici, later Pope Leo X, to preach the Jubilee indulgence, which he did throughout his life.
 In 1509 he was made an inquisitor of Poland and in January 1517 was made commissioner of indulgences for Archbishop Albrecht von Brandenburg in the dioceses of Magdeburg and Halberstadt.